aws-cloudformation/community-registry-extensions/CONTRIBUTING.md

 what `cfn test` covers.
 Reserve unit tests for testing discrete functions with predictable outputs and no side effects.

+(This might be too opinionated but mocks seem like a waste of effort)

 ### Python Development

 Formatting: [https://github.com/psf/black](Black)